muratk3n/thirdwave/en/tweets/2020/week13.md

 ---

-"@ggreenwald

-President of El Salvador @nayibbukele announces 3-month suspension on all bills (mortgage, light, water, phone/internet, etc.), as well as payments on appliances & credit card debt, along with a rigid quarantine & harsh penalties for price-gouging"

----

 "@IsaacDovere

 [Rand] Paul delayed a vote for several days by forcing an amendment on the Corona virus response, and then voted against the final bill.
 That bill includes a provision making testing free.